| | | | | |

 Then in 1939 he moved on to Bali in the Dutch East Indies.
 He wasn't there for long, but it was clearly a revelation to him and he wrote about it and I think an attempt is being made to publish his account of his time in Bali.
 This is a single work arising from this - the "Balinese Legong Dancer" 1939-40.
 Cast in Bronze only in 1960, but I think what so captivated him was not just a different culture, but a completely different civilisation.

 I think in particular, the - one might almost describe it as a stylised movement of the dancers and those of you from the RBS will probably realise, the capturing of movement in the static form of sculpture is one of the great conundrums of the art.
-Clearly Fleischmann was grabbed by it and in later figures as we will see there developed this capacity for movement in sculpture.

 The same year he moved to Australia where he spent 9 years and built up a career as a prominent sculptor.
 This is an archive photograph of his studio in Merioola in the 1940's and it was actually he's there.
 There was a Merioola Group.
 He very quickly associated with a very prominent - if you like Avantgarde - painters, sculptors and so on in Australia.
 He had an extremely successful career there.